 Dana M. Johnson, PhD

 Welcome!
-I am a Health Disparities Research Postdoctoral Fellow in the Department of Population Health Sciences at the University of Wisconsin-Madison School of Medicine and Public Health.
-I am also an affiliated researcher with The Collaborative for Reproductive Equity (CORE) and Reproductive Equity Action Lab (REAL).
+I am a Health Disparities Research Postdoctoral Fellow in Population Health Sciences at the University of Wisconsin-Madison School of Medicine and Public Health.
+I research and write about abortion, contraception, adolescents, and public policy.

-My opinion pieces on access to abortion and contraception are featured in The New York Times, Teen Vogue, Slate, Ms. Magazine, and other outlets.
+My opinion pieces are featured in The New York Times, Teen Vogue, Slate, Ms. Magazine, and other outlets.

 My research is used in Amicus Briefs challenging restrictive abortion policies, including the U.S. Supreme Court cases Dobbs v.
 Jackson Women's Health Organization and Alliance for Hippocratic Medicine v. the U.S. Food and Drug Administration.

-I received my BA in Sociology and Social Justice from The University of Minnesota, my Master’s in Public Affairs from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin, and my PhD in Public Policy and Demography from The University of Texas at Austin.
+I received my BA in Sociology and Social Justice from the University of Minnesota and worked as a community organizer in the Upper Midwest.
+I went onto receive my Master’s in Public Affairs from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin, and my PhD in Public Policy and Demography from The University of Texas at Austin.